 If you have missed the above legal deadlines, you should seek urgent legal advice to discuss your options.

 Your former partner may agree by consent to the Application being made out of time.
 However, there is no guarantee that they will.

 It may be possible to seek the Court’s permission to apply out of time; however, this is not an automatic right.
 The Court will only agree in very limited circumstances, which includes if:

 – you or your child would suffer hardship if you were not granted leave to apply out of time AND you can show that you have reasonable prospects of a successful property or spousal maintenance claim; and

 – for spousal maintenance, at the end of the time limitation period, you were not able to support yourself without an income tested pension, allowance or benefit.

 There are strict time limits that apply in Family Law and it is important to ensure that you are aware of the deadline that applies to your situation.
 An expiring time limit is not something that you want to sneak up on you!

 Would you like further information?

 The information contained on this site is for general guidance only.
 No person should act or refrain from acting on the basis of such information.
-Appropriate professional advice should be sought based on your particular circumstances.
+Appropriate professional advice should be sought based upon your particular circumstances.